ResearchObject/ro-crate/docs/in-use/index.md

 # RO-Crate in use
 {: .no_toc }

-These applications use or expose RO-Crates to describe Data, Datasets and Workflows.
+These applications are known use or expose RO-Crates to describe Data, Datasets or Workflows.